hassio-addons/addon-traccar/README.md

 ## About

-[Traccar][traccar] is a modern GPS Tracking Platform, which is now available as an Hass.io add-on and allows you to run your GPS Tracking software without any cloud.
+[Traccar][traccar] is a modern GPS Tracking Platform, which is now available as a Home Assistant add-on and allows you to run your GPS Tracking software without any cloud.

-Traccar supports more protocols and device models than any other GPS tracking system on the market, straight from your Hass.io instance.
+Traccar supports more protocols and device models than any other GPS tracking system on the market, straight from your Home Assistant instance.
 You can select GPS trackers from a variety of vendors from low-cost Chinese models to high-end quality brands.